danvk/boggle-paper/paper/content.typ

 These boards have significant overlap with the highest-scoring boards.
 @wordiest shows the wordiest board for ENABLE2K.
 This is also the \#8 highest-scoring board.
-Its middle two columns are identical to those of the highest-scoring board.
+Its middle two columns are identical to those of the highest-scoring board, which contains 1,045 words.

 #boggle.board(
   [S], [E], [R], [G],